sourcefabric-innovation/citizendesk-frontend/README.md

 ### Citizen Desk Web Front End

-This is the web front end for Citizendesk.
+This is the web front end for [Citizen Desk](https://www.sourcefabric.org/en/citizendesk/).
 It provides a web user interface communicating with a [Citizendesk Application Programming Interface][interface] component.

 You can try a demo [here](https://sourcefabric-innovation.github.io/citizendesk-frontend/dist/),